JinFree/C_based_MPI/README.md

 Assignment of the Parallel Computing ( Graduate Lecture of Hanyang University )

-HW07 and Final Assignment can visualize using Paraviiew
+HW07 and Final Assignment can visualize using Paraview